johnsusek/praeco/README.md

 Praeco is an alerting tool for elasticsearch – a GUI for [elastalert](https://github.com/yelp/elastalert), using the [elastalert API](https://github.com/bitsensor/elastalert).

-- Interactively build alert rules using a query builder
+- Interactively build alert rules for your Elasticsearch data using a query builder
 - View a preview of your query and a graph of results
 - Test your alerts against historical data
-- See a preview of your alert subject/body as you are editing
 - Supports notifications to Slack, Email or HTTP POST
 - Supports Any, Blacklist, Whitelist, Change, Frequency, Flatline, Spike and Metric Aggregation elastalert rule types
 - View logs of when your alerts are checked and when they fire
-- Use templates to pre-fill commonly used rule options

 ## Quickstart

-First, edit rules/BaseRule.config and change the slack and smtp settings to match your environment.

-Then run the app using docker:
+Run the app using docker.
+Praeco includes a bundled elastalert + api server, you do not need to set up your own elastalert instance.

 ```bash
 export PRAECO_ELASTICSEARCH=<your elasticsearch ip>